 Once we both knew we felt the same way, we agreed to start taking steps toward a simpler life.
 We knew this meant doing-away with the things that made us dependent on our jobs, which included selling our house and living full-time in something much smaller than we were accustomed to.

-We began watching more tiny house episodes, and then RV shows on You Tube.
-We followed full-time RV’ers like Technomadia, LoLoHo, We’re the Russos, Cheap RV Living, and Carolyn’s RV Life.
-After absorbing everything we watched and seeing a variety of different living accommodations, we decided that if we were going to live tiny, a travel trailer was the way to go.
-Once this decision was made, we traded-in our pristine Lexus and bought a rugged Ford pickup truck (one we knew would pull any travel trailer we chose).
-We sold our home and moved into a two-bedroom, 1,000 square foot, apartment, and used the second bedroom to store all that unused and un-sat-in formal furniture.
-Next on the list was to decide which travel trailer to purchase.
-We looked at them all, and even traveled to other cities and states to tour the ones we were interested in.
+We watched more and more of those tiny house episodes but eventually transitioned into RV shows on You Tube.
+We followed full-time RV’ers like Technomadia, LoLoHo, We’re the Russos, Cheap RV Living and Carolyn’s RV Life.
+After absorbing everything we watched and seeing a variety of ‘tiny-living’ accommodations, we decided a travel trailer was the way to go.
+So, we traded-in our luxury vehicle and bought a rugged Ford pickup truck (one we knew would pull any travel trailer we chose).
+We sold our home and moved into a two-bedroom apartment and used the second bedroom to store all that unused and un-sat-in formal furniture.
+And then finally, the time to decide which travel trailer to purchase had arrived.
+We already narrowed down our list to the ones we were most interested in, and even traveled to other cities and states to tour them.
 In the end, we chose our Airstream Flying Cloud 23FB.
-I believe it’s approximately 180 square feet of living space.
+It offers approximately 150 square feet of living space.

 © 2018 Multipurpose Blog Pro Themes |